ProgramowanieZespoloweIS2021/cart-service/README.md

 }
 ```

-Returns ID of edited item.
+Returns string message informing about success of the operation.

 ### Submitting the cart